 Dilute one part to four parts water.
 The smell will hang around for 24 hours so this is definitely an outside job.

-Coffee is not just great for our bodies and skin, the plants get a kick out of it too.
-Acid loving plants such as azaleas, roses, heathers and evergreens love to have your coffee grouts once you've finished with them so let nothing go to waste.
+Coffee is not just great for our bodies and skin, it makes a great component for organic fertiliser recipes.
+Acid loving plants such as azaleas, roses, heathers and evergreens love to have your coffee grouts once you’ve finished with them so let nothing go to waste.
 Coffee contains potash, nitrogen, phosphoric acid among other minerals and vitamins.
 Just apply your grouts as you would mulch, around the base of the plant and watch them grow.